 How to Start a Chicago Rooftop Garden

-Because most people rent or own an apartment in a shared building, the first step should be to check with the landlord or building superintendent about attaining roof rights, or to ask what roof access you are granted as a tenant.
+- If you are in a shared space, the first step should be to check with the landlord or building superintendent about attaining roof rights, or to ask what roof access you are granted.

-Once rights have been secured, it is important in this step to get in contact with a contractor or the building engineer to assess the condition of the roof and help establish a list of necessary finances.
+Contact Botanical Concepts for a Free Consultation - Once rights have been secured, it is important in this stage to get in contact with a contractor or the building engineer to assess the condition of the roof and help establish a list of necessary finances.
 If you decide to tackle this project solo, you alone will bear the burden of all insurance costs, maintenance fees, materials and other expenses.

-After your finances are in order, the next step is to develop a plan.
-There are several things you must consider before rushing off to the nearest home and garden store, such as the layout of your garden, how many garden beds you’d like to have, whether or not you’d like raised containers, what kinds of produce and plants you intend to grow, etc.
+For those in shared buildings, a homeowner may look to share the cost with another resident in the building who is interested in the project as well. - After your finances are in order, the next step is to develop a plan.
+There are several things you must consider before rushing off to the nearest home and garden store, such as the layout of your rooftop garden, how many garden beds you’d like to have, whether or not you’d like raised containers, what kinds of plants you intend to grow, etc.

 What Kind of Plants Can You Grow in Chicago?